Add a “salt and pepper” noise to an image with Python

 Let’s see how to add salt-and-pepper noise in an image –

-- Salt-and-pepper noise can only be added in a greyscale image.
-So, convert an image to greyscale after reading it
+- Salt-and-pepper noise can only be added in a grayscale image.
+So, convert an image to grayscale after reading it

 - Randomly pick the number of pixels to which noise is added (number_of_pixels)

 - Randomly pick some pixels in the image to which noise will be added.
 It can be done by randomly picking x and y coordinate